 Cleaning Out Cobwebs

-No time better than the end of a year to clean out the cobwebs.
-When Mike and I got the things out of the warehouse it was time to have it cleaned.
-I know there were cobwebs that had been in some of those corners since we moved in.
-They swept the warehouse and straightened but never pulled equipment out to get in the corners.
-I know there were cobwebs back there but it was too exhausting to have to deal with.
+No time better than Halloween to clean out the cobwebs.
+When Mike and I had to clean out our warehouse we found cobwebs that had been in some of those corners since we moved in.
+It had been swept and straightened but never had the equipment been pulled out to get in the corners.
+We all knew there were cobwebs back there but it was too exhausting to have to deal with.
 Out of sight, out of mind.

 Isn't that how we are with our cobwebs.
-If we keep the basic things straight and swept up no one knows.
-No one looks behind our refrigerators or washing machines.
-But we know.
-Everyone has cobwebs.
-Our cobwebs come in different forms.
-Forms of shame, guilt, fear, selfishness, addiction, holding onto things we need to give to God, bad relationships, not forgiving, not asking for forgiveness, dishonesty, control issues and so many others.
-We know but it is too exhausting to tackle them.
+If we keep the basic things straight and swept up no one knows or so we like to think.
+Our cobwebs come in forms of shame, selfishness, guilt, addiction, fear and holding onto things we need to give to God, bad relationships, not forgiving, not asking for forgiveness, dishonesty, control issues and so many others.